 Carvoeiro Boardwalk is only about 800 meters long, yet truly beautiful.
 There is also a small detour off the boardwalk that takes you down the cliffs through tunnels and natural arches in the limestone.

-Carvoeiro Boardwalk is great for bird watching and if you are lucky you might even see dolphins playing in the ocean.
+Carvoeiro Boardwalk is great for bird watching, and if you are lucky, you might even see dolphins playing in the ocean.

 Stand up paddleboarding or kayaking along the coast

-It used to be possible to rent kayaks and paddle boards and go by yourself, but unfortunately, accidents a few years back resulted in new rules so you must go with a guide now.
+It used to be possible to rent kayaks and paddle boards and go by yourself, but unfortunately, accidents a few years back resulted in new rules, so you must go with a guide now.

 Swim in a natural pool

 What is better than swimming in a natural pool created by the ocean?
 In Algar Seco, you can!
-The pool is just on the bottom of the stairs to the left when you get to Algar Seco.
+The pool is just at the bottom of the stairs to the left when you get to Algar Seco.

 Otherwise, I recommend you stay close to the rocks so you can hold on when the current comes.
 The current comes from the waves on the other side of the underwater tunnel that leads the water into the pool.

-I’ve never gotten in as I don’t trust the underwater currents, but there are always people swimming there when I visit.
+I’ve never gotten in, as I don’t trust the underwater currents, but there are always people swimming there when I visit.

 Chill at Camilo Beach